 J: Covering Supreme Court cases along with other federal cases tends to be the bread and butter for a lot of newspapers and media organizations because that can affect the way people live their lives.
 However, sometimes cases get misreported on.
 Either because a journalist doesn't have the knowledge to cover a case correctly or people just simply re-report what other media organizations report on.

-L: And one of the most common areas that mistakes are made is in misinterpreting what the Court is actually doing.
+L: And one of the most common areas that mistakes are made is in misinterpreting what the Court is doing.
 So the Supreme Court either decides to hear a case or it doesn't decide to hear a case.
 And if it doesn't hear a case, the lower court decision just stands for that Circuit — for that part of the country.
 It doesn't apply to the rest of the country.

 J: Another way journalists can mishandle the reporting of court cases is in the verbiage they use.
 Legal jargon can tend to be high brow and sometimes in attempts to simplify the language, they can end up using the wrong words.

 J: Another trap that news organizations and reporters can fall into is not reading through, or far enough into the opinion.
 There was two parts to that decision, in one part they struck down the health care mandate based on the commerce clause, but they also upheld it under the taxing powers of the government.
 So, the individual healthcare mandate is legal and constitutional.
-And in not reading through that whole opinion, people ended up misreporting what the Supreme Court actually decided.
+And in not reading through that whole opinion, people ended up misreporting what the Supreme Court decided.

 J: Journalists can end up paying way too much attention to the drama and the hype that surrounds the case and use that as filler in the reporting, rather than referring to the facts.